watermelontools/watermelon/README.md

 (Check your node version, we recommend 18)

-We use a recent version of Next.
-You may refer to the documentation at https://nextjs.org/docs/.

 This repo is automatically deployed on vercel to [app.watermelontools.com](app.watermelontools.com) on merges to `main`.